PDXperience/PDXperience/README.md

 **ht&#8203;tps://PDXperience.herokuapp.com/api/zip/:zip**

-Returns an array of all attractions with the requested zip code.
+Returns an array of all attractions within the requested zip code.
 The zip specified in the URL of the RESTful request is the zip code for which you are searching.
 For each attraction, you are given property(name), type, address, zip, hours, and \_id.